 Eye Massager Benefits

-So, what are the benefits of eye massagers?
-Though the target demographic for eye massagers is typically older, most ages and skin types can benefit from using one.
-They target a plethora of health and cosmetic issues, from puffiness and eye strain to dark circles.
-However, there are medical concerns one could have that would warrant them staying away from the tool.
+Though the target demographic for eye massagers is typically older, people of all ages and skin types can benefit from using one.
+They target a wide range of health and cosmetic issues, including puffiness, eye strain, and dark circles.
+However, there are medical concerns that could warrant individuals staying away from the tool.

-In this article, we’ll break down everything you need to know about eye massagers, including who should use them, all the benefits they have, as well as our recommendation for the best one to introduce to your routine.
+In this article, we’ll break down everything you need to know about eye massagers, including who should use them.

 Eye Massager Warnings

 Your skin is the largest organ you have, and for the most part, is around the same thickness throughout your entire body, but is thinnest around your eyes.
-There’s a lack of collagen around this area, and as you age, the area can’t bounce back in the same way.

-That means that casual acts like rubbing your eyes, or using an eye massager incorrectly, can stretch out the skin and cause exacerbated wrinkles and signs of aging.
-Being gentle when you use your eye massager is key.
+That means that casual acts, such as rubbing your eyes or misusing an eye massager, can stretch out the skin and cause exacerbated wrinkles and signs of aging.

 Using the tool too harshly can also lead to eye irritation, blurry vision, and other trauma that can range from mild to serious.